How to integrate Amazon Selling Partner (SP-API) using SSIS

 To use SSIS PowerPack in ADF, you must first prepare Azure-SSIS Integration Runtime.
 Follow this link for detailed instructions:

-Actions supported by Amazon Selling Partner (SP-API) Connector
+Supported Amazon Selling Partner (SP-API) Connector actions

 - Download Report File to Local Disk